Sergeant Stubby: The Most Decorated War Dog of World War I

 John J. Pershing and three others standing around Sergeant Stubby

-In 1921, General of the Armies John J. Pershing held a ceremony to honor those who served in the 102nd Infantry Regiment.
+In 1921, General of the Armies John J. Pershing held a ceremony to honor the 102nd Infantry Regiment.
 He also honored Stubby with a gold medal from the Humane Education Society.
-While not an official military commendation, it dubbed Stubby the greatest war dog in U.S. history.
+While not an official military commendation, it dubbed him the greatest war dog in American history.

 Stubby eventually attended Georgetown University Law Center with Conroy, where he came the Georgetown Hoyas’ team mascot.
-During halftime, he would nudge the football around the field, much to the amusement of those in attendance.
+During halftime, he’d nudge the football around the field, much to the amusement of those in attendance.

 Clare Fitzgerald